IBM/fashion-store/README.md

 # ABOUT

-This project is a fake fashion store that demonstrates connecting to the IBM Open Banking Platform API.
+This project is a fashion store that demonstrates connecting to the IBM Open Banking Platform API.
 The store is built using React and Node Express server.

 # Install